usc-isi-bass/AutoCPS/fsw/README.md

 ### kalman

 The `kalman` module will provide a Kalman filter to even out the data from `sensor` in case any of the sensors fail.
+The design of this module can also differ based on the model used.

+**Primary variations:**

+* Initial state estimate
+* Initial state covariance estimate

 ### autonav